 Social media allows an individual to create an online identity, then communicate with others and build a social network when needed.
 It has the ability to provide a real connection to peers via a large network of friends.
 This can be particularly helpful to those who may be dealing with feelings of isolation and can even help teens avoid depression.
 That’s the good news.

 Teens also use social media for entertainment with apps like Snapchat, for example, which offer a vehicle for self-expression.
-Across all age groups, social media apps serve as a source of information about events of interest and provides users with the ability to connect with others in faraway places.
+Across all age groups, social media apps serve as a source of information about events of interest and provide users with the ability to connect with others in faraway places.

 Other benefits of social media include learning opportunities and apps that reinforce positive health habits such as pedometers that count daily steps and food trackers that monitor macronutrients -which can be compared with peers for purposes of support or competition.